Op deze pagina

 Health care for refugees

-It is essential to inform receiving officials that you or your child has a congenital bleeding disorder, so that they can take the necessary steps to support you, such as by contacting a Dutch treatment centre and/or us, the national patient organisation in the Netherlands, as well as provide you with relevant information on the healthcare offered to refugees.
+It is essential to inform receiving officials that you or your child has a congenital bleeding disorder, so that they can take the necessary steps to support you, such as by contacting a Dutch treatment centre and/or us, the national patient organization in the Netherlands, as well as provide you with relevant information on the healthcare offered to refugees.

 Health care for asylum seekers